 We are proud to be the trusted financial partner for a growing membership.
 This RBFCU Media Kit gives a few facts and figures, and describes how the credit union became what it is today.

 For 70 years, we’ve seen the unexpected and have adjusted to it.
 We are a strong organization, and RBFCU stands with you as your trusted financial partner.
 Our 2022 financial results give us continued confidence.
 When we started the year, we had just become the ninth credit union in the U.S. to surpass 1 million members, and we’ve just kept growing.

 Throughout this magazine, you’ll find reasons why members do business with RBFCU.
 Read more to find out what RBFCU can do to help improve your economic well-being and quality of life.

 Find all statement inserts under the “Statement Inserts” tab on the Forms & Disclosures page.

 I am a reporter with a media inquiry.
 Who should I contact?

 When is RBFCU's annual meeting?

-The annual meeting is scheduled for the end of March each year and held at the RBFCU auditorium (1 IKEA-RBFCU Parkway, Live Oak, Texas 78233).
+The annual meeting is scheduled for the end of March each year.
+Watch member communications for date, time and location details.

 What is a credit union?